mapbox/node-cpp-skel/docs/extended-tour.md

 ### When would you use a standalone function?
 A standalone function is a function that exists at the top level of the module scope rather than as a member of an object that is instantiated.
 So if your module is `wonderful`, a standalone function would be called like `wonderful.callme()`.
 A standalone function makes sense when the only data needed by the function can be easily passed as arguments.
-When it is not easy or clean to pass data as arguments then you should consider encapsulation, an example of which would be exposing a function as a member of an object.
+When it is not easy or clean to pass data as arguments then you should consider encapsulation, for example, exposing a function as a member of an object.

+One of the benefits of creating a standalone function is that it can help [separate concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
+This is mainly a stylistic design decision.

 Example:
   - [vtinfo](https://github.com/mapbox/vtinfo/blob/master/src/vtinfo.cpp): A synchronous standalone function that is simply getting info about a single vector tile buffer.